-- Chapter 9 describes the architecture of the Artix C++ runtime integration with AmberPoint. - Chapter 10 explains how to configure integration with the Artix AmberPoint Agent, and shows examples from the Artix AmberPoint integration demo.
+- "Integrating with AmberPoint" describes the architecture of the Artix C++ runtime integration with AmberPoint. - "Configuring the Artix AmberPoint Agent" explains how to configure integration with the Artix AmberPoint Agent, and shows examples from the Artix AmberPoint integration demo.

 Part V